 a) The relevant operator has, or is likely to acquire, substantial market power in a market, either alone or taken with such other persons as we consider appropriate.

 b) Competition law does not provide sufficient protection against the risk that the relevant operator may engage in conduct that amounts to an abuse of that substantial market power.

 c) For users of air transport services, the benefits of regulating the relevant operator by means of a licence are likely to outweigh the adverse effects.

-The CAA has powers under the Civil Aviation Act to impose penalties for breach of a licence condition or breach of an enforcement order issued in relation to a licence condition.
-It may also impose penalties for non-compliance with information notices issued by the CAA and for destroying information or knowingly supplying false information.The CAA is required to publish a statement of policy on penalties for non-compliance under Chapter 1 of the Civil Aviation Act setting out the criteria it will use to determine whether a penalty is appropriate and the amount of any penalty.
-The CAA's penalties statement is available here.
+We have powers under the Civil Aviation Act to impose penalties for breach of a licence condition or breach of an enforcement order issued in relation to a licence condition.
+We may also impose penalties for non-compliance with information notices we have issued and for destroying information or knowingly supplying false information.
+We are required to publish a statement of policy on penalties for non-compliance under Chapter 1 of the Civil Aviation Act setting out the criteria we will use to determine whether a penalty is appropriate and the amount of any penalty.
+Our penalties statement is available here.

 An airport operator whose annual turnover at the airport exceeded £1m in at least two of the last three financial years may apply for a certificate that confers rights on the operator as a statutory undertaker.
 Airport operators who already have a permission to levy airport charges issued under section 39 of the Airports Act 1986 retain their status as a statutory undertaker.
 A note on the transition between the Airports Act and Civil Aviation Act, including a list of airports that have rights as statutory undertakings is available.

-The CAA's competition powers with respect to airports are on the Competition Powers page.
+Our competition powers with respect to airports are on the Competition Powers page.